pdil/PDColorPicker/README.md

 This will build the framework inside the `Carthage/build` folder.

+Lastly, add the framework to your project:

-* In Xcode, select your project in the Project Navigator in Xcode (blue icon).
+* In Xcode, select the project in the Project Navigator in Xcode (blue icon).
 * Open the "General" tab on the top bar.
 * Drag `PDColorPicker.framework` from the `Carthage/build` folder into the "Embedded Binaries" section.